-Note 11 - Litigation
+Note 12 - Litigation

-The Company has been named as a defendant in a lawsuit filed in New York State Supreme Court, Nassau County, by Richard Rebetti, the Company's former Chief Operating Officer.
+The Company was previously named as a defendant in a lawsuit filed in New York State Supreme Court, Nassau County, by Richard Rebetti, the Company's former Chief Operating Officer.
 In the lawsuit, Rebetti v.
-Data Storage Corp. and Charles M. Piluso, Rebetti asserts claims for unpaid wages in the amount of \$67,392 plus statutory damages and counsel fees.
-The Company intends to vigorously defend against this action and believes that it has counterclaims against Rebetti, and intends to interpose same in the action.
+Data Storage Corp. and Charles M. Piluso, Rebetti asserted claims for unpaid wages in the amount of \$67,392 plus statutory damages and counsel fees.
+This litigation has been settled in accordance with a confidential agreement and a stipulation of discontinuance has been filed.